thisolivier/artfinder-scraper/README.md

 ## Running extractor tests

-The extractor uses saved HTML fixtures to verify that titles, prices, size text, sold state, and images are detected correctly.
+The extractor uses saved HTML fixtures to verify that titles, prices, size text, sold state, images, and materials used copy are detected correctly.
 Execute the focused test module with:

 ```bash
 pytest artfinder_scraper/tests/test_extractor.py